Digital Transformation Strategy and Impacts During Emergency Situations

 - Key capabilities at the organizational and at the individual level to support successful DT implementation to face emergency situations and other challenges.

 - How could DT create business value to organizations and society during and after emergency situations and complex events?

-Authors are instructed to follow the guide for authors and submission guidelines and to choose “Digital Transformation Strategy and Impacts During Emergency Situations“as the paper type in the online submission deadline.
+Authors are instructed to follow the guide for authors and submission guidelines and to choose "Digital Transformation Strategy and Impacts During Emergency Situation" as the paper type in the online submission portal.